dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 __PROVISIONING THE INFRASTRUCTURE USING PULUMI__

-Write the terraform script to provision the infrastructure and update the __terraform.auto.vars__ with the endpoint of the AMI.
-You can access the terraform code [here](https://github.com/dybran/Project-20/tree/main/ECR-and-jenkins-provisioning/terraform).
+Write the pulumi script to provision the infrastructure and update the script with the endpoint of the AMI.
+You can access the pulumi code [here](https://github.com/dybran/Project-20/tree/main/ECR-and-jenkins-provisioning/terraform).

 ![](./images/p2.PNG)